Skip to main content

 Vice-Presidents

-Prior to 1995, ESA members elected one Vice-President.
-Four individual Vice-Presidents currently manage responsibilities in Science, Public Affairs, Finance, and Education and Human Resources, respectively.
-Vice Presidents of the ESA serve 3-year terms as part of the Governing Board.
-All Vice-Presidents are displayed in the table below, which may be sorted by category or year by clicking on the appropriate…
+ESA members initially elected one Vice-President.
+After a restructuring in 1995 four individual Vice-Presidents managed responsibilities in Science, Public Affairs, Finance, and Education and Human Resources, respectively.
+In a further restructuring in 2022 all Vice Presidents except Finance were eliminated.
+The Vice President for Finance serves a 3-year term and is part of the Governing Board.
+All Vice-Presidents are displayed…

 Read More